 - What are your career goals?

-On the surface, this may seem like a basic question, but it can serve to give you important insight into what your candidate hopes to achieve, and whether or not you’re a good fit for one another.
+On the surface, this may seem like a basic question, but it can give you important insight into what your candidate hopes to achieve and whether or not you’re a good fit for one another.